tomciosegal/nutri-store/README.md

 A Visitor to The Nutristore website  expects/wants/needs:

 1. As user I want The site to be easy to navigate from any device, desktop, tablet or phone.
-For the content to look good and be useable on all of these devices.
+For the content to look good and be usable on all of these devices.

 1. As new visitor I want ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information.